INSIGHTS, RESOURCES & EVENTS

-These are the five office design trends that will shape the UK’s workspaces in 2021.
+Five office design trends that will shape the UK’s workspaces in 2021.

 Companies that are committed to environmental causes, diversity and prioritising employee wellbeing are more likely to attract the best talent.
 Opting for a ‘green’ office is one simple way to show that your values align.

+In 2020, employees have seen how flexible working can provide them with a better work-life balance and improved health and wellbeing.
+Separate breakout and leisure areas that encourage workers to step away from their desks are nothing new.
 We also expect to see more wellbeing-focused elements such as clean air ventilation, more use of natural light and a focus on biophilic design.
 Biophilia supports cognitive function, physical health and physiological well-being by helping to re-establish our connection to nature.
 Think living walls, natural materials and scents, plants and even nature-themed artwork.

 Research by Cardiff University and the University of Southampton has found that 90% of people who have worked from home during the coronavirus lockdown want to continue doing so for some of the time.
 With dispersed teams becoming the norm, office-based workers will need to interface regularly with remote employees.
 To facilitate that, offices will become hyperconnected, with everything from smart interactive whiteboards and large screens for in-house meetings to cameras and microphones that can hone in on individual speakers.
 We also expect to see office reconfigurations based on acoustic needs, with an increase in acoustic booths, partitions and even acoustic armchairs.

 The dramatic increase in home working over the last year has been a blessing and a curse for many employees, reducing commuting time but also increasing feelings of isolation and loneliness.
 Resimercial office design blends residential and commercial features to make workers feel more at home in the workspace.